-“I am incredibly proud of our Sixth Form pupils and have been struck by the positivity and resilience shown by each and every one of them this year.
+Jo Hayward, the College’s Head said: “I am incredibly proud of our Sixth Form pupils and have been struck by the positivity and resilience shown by each and every one of them this year.
 They have worked incredibly hard throughout their time at Plymouth College and although the summer term wasn’t what any of us could have imagined, I'm delighted to see them move on to exciting new chapters at top universities and employers.
-The results speak for themselves and our excellent teaching both traditionally and virtually since March, ensures that every pupil fulfils their academic and intellectual potential.
-Our Upper Sixth ‘Hub’, that was set up when COVID-19 forced schools to shut, provided dedicated resources and tools to prepare them for life beyond school and it’s a pleasure to see them leave Plymouth College as rounded, confident young men and women.”
+The results speak for themselves and our excellent teaching both traditionally and virtually throughout the course of their studies, ensuring that every pupil fulfils their academic and intellectual potential.
+It’s a pleasure to see them leave Plymouth College as rounded, confident young men and women.”

 There were some notable performances by a number of pupils (in fact too many to mention all by name).
 This year’s results also included outstanding performances from a record number of pupils completing their Extended Project Qualification, with a significant number achieving the top A* grade.
 Topics this year included Soil Science, The French Revolution, The Rise of the Billionaires and Criminal Law.